 I'm fine with it.
 I actually appreciate that they halted trading to investigate rumors of interior leaks.
 It shows they're approaching the market ethically and establishing their own best practices and quality control.

 Q: When did you first join Coinbase and how much did you invest initially?

 Joined coinbase in 2013.
 Set up an autoinvestment when the feature became available.

 Q: To date, how much in USD have you invested and what does Coinbase say that is worth today?

 "Invested" probably $2k over the life of my introduction to cryptocurrency, lost 5BTC in Mtgox fold.
 Current value is probably around $40k.

-If you'd like to connect with David, here's his LinkedIn.
+If you'd like to connect with David, search David Fox on LinkedIn.

 In conclusion, I don't really believe that there's going to be "one" coin that 's worth a lot and all the others will be worth chump change.
 Just like there's many currencies in the world now, I think there will be many cryptocurrencies that are worth quite a bit more than they're worth today.
 I'm in this for the long haul and excited to start tracking 20+ coins now instead of just 3 on Coinbase.